Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   using individual fixed length HTTP POST commands to paths that correspond to paths defined in the manifest.
+  While CMAF ingest can also support such operation, it typically uses a long running post with chunked transfer encoding instead.

   Practice has shown that the ingest schemes
   can be different for the two configurations